Introducing the New Academic Word ListKristine Kelly, Literacy & ELA Coordinator

 - Questions and tasks should support students in analyzing the academic language (vocabulary and syntax) in passages.

 - The words we focus on should be key to understanding the specific text.

 The NAWL provides some exciting new high-frequency academic words for us to dig into with our students!
 When we provide academic vocabulary instruction with multiple opportunities for students to wrestle with and practice using this vocabulary, we empower our students in their roles as lifelong learners, employees, parents, community members, advocates, and participants in the everyday systems of life.

 Check out the NAWL website and be on the lookout for new materials and tools to be developed that incorporate this new list.
-And don’t forget to go to the Vocabulary section of the ATLAS Evidence-Based Reading Instruction (EBRI) Resource Library for some terrific resources about teaching vocabulary.
+And don’t forget to go to the Vocabulary section of the ATLAS Reading resource library for some terrific resources about teaching vocabulary.